-]If you're considering getting married in Bermuda, you'll want to know all the details before you arrive -- including the fact that your marriage announcement must be published in two local newspapers before the wedding takes place.
+]If you're considering getting married in Bermuda, find out the details before you arrive — including the required 15-day waiting period after you apply and before the wedding takes place.

 Ask for assistance from your hotel's wedding coordinator, who can make you feel as if it really is possible to handle all the arrangements from hundreds (or thousands) of miles away.